hypered/prototyping/screens/view-item.md

 ---
 screen: VIEW
+route: "/item/:id"
-query: "SELECT * FROM items WHERE id=?"
+query: SELECT json_object('id', id, 'description', description, 'status', status) FROM items WHERE id=?
+ids: "SELECT id FROM items"
 ---

 `view-item` is a `VIEW` screen displaying a particular record of the `items`